Law of the People's Republic of China: History

 On October 27, 2011, the State Council Information Office released the white paper "Socialist Legal System with Chinese Characteristics", announcing that the People's Republic of China has enacted a total of 240 effective laws (including the Constitution), 706 administrative regulations, and more than 8,600 local regulations, and believes that the socialist legal system with Chinese characteristics has been formed.

 In 2014, the CCP formally adopted a policy of constructing a "socialist rule of law with Chinese characteristics."
-CCP general secretary Xi Jinping describes the leadership of the CCP as essential to upholding the socialist rule of law and opposes the requirement of judicial independence.
+CCP general secretary Xi Jinping describes the leadership of the CCP as essential to upholding the socialist rule of law and opposes judicial independence.
 During the 18th Central Committee of the Chinese Communist Party, the CCP reinforced that the law remains firmly under the party's leadership.
 Xi states that the two fundamental aspects of the "socialist rule of law with Chinese characteristics" are: (1) that the political and legal organs (including courts, the police, and the procuratorate) must believe in the law and uphold the law and (2) all political and legal officials must follow the CCP.
 Xi's view tends to equate the rule of law with the development of legislation.
 In his writings, Xi has emphasized traditional Chinese concepts including people as the root of the state (mingben), "the ideal of no lawsuit" (tianxia wusong), "respecting rite and stressing law" (longli zhongfa), "virtue first, penalty second" (dezhu xingfu), and "promoting virtue and being prudent in punishment" (mingde shenfa).

 The primary laws regarding personal data security and privacy are the 2017 Cyber Security Law, the 2021 Data Security Law, and the 2021 Personal Information Protection Law.

 In 2019, the city of Hangzhou established a pilot program artificial intelligence-based Internet Court to adjudicate disputes related to ecommerce and internet-related intellectual property claims.
 Parties appear before the court via videoconference and AI evaluates the evidence presented and applies relevant legal standards.